vekan92/tennis-match-ml-model/README.md

 - Use that model during a live match to estimate who is more likely to win the set.
 - Use the prediction as a basis to check whether a bet could be favourable.

-I wrote this mainly to combine maths, programming and some basic machine learning in a concrete setting.

 ---

 ## Project overview